rsubr/rsubr/README.md

 # Hello! 👋

-## Second Brain
-My second brain is at [https://notes.rsubr.in](https://notes.rsubr.in) where I write about software deployment and configuration guides, technology, book reviews, and other topics that I'm working on.
+My [second brain](https://fortelabs.com/blog/basboverview/) is published at [https://notes.rsubr.in](https://notes.rsubr.in) where I write about software deployment and configuration guides, technology, book reviews, and other topics that I'm learning about or working on.